Where to refer international students

 Visiting research students require formal application and admittance to the U of S.

-Visiting research students are here on short-term research (less than 6 months) under a faculty supervisor.
+Visiting research students are here on short-term research (up to 12 months) under a faculty supervisor.
 The Visiting Research Student Program is administered through the College of Graduate and Postdoctoral Studies.

 English language support